-Sealed record orders received by the Ventura County District Attorney's Office shall be reviewed for appropriate action by the Custodian of Records.
-The Custodian of Records shall seal such records as ordered by the court.
+Sealed record orders received by the Ventura County District Attorney's Office shall be reviewed for appropriate action by the Staff Services Manager.
+The Staff Services Manager shall seal such records as ordered by the court.
 Records may include but are not limited to a record of arrest, investigation, detention, or conviction.
 Once the record is sealed, members shall respond to any inquiry as though the record did not exist (Penal Code § 851.8; Welfare and Institutions Code § 781).